wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-dotnet-how-to-use.md

 ## Next Steps

-Now that you have learned the basics of connecting to SQL Database, see [Development: How-to Topics (SQL Database)](http://msdn.microsoft.com/zh-cn/library/azure/ee621787.aspx)
+Now that you have learned the basics of connecting to SQL Database, see [Development: How-to Topics (SQL <!-- deleted by customization Database)](http://msdn.microsoft.com/zh-cn/library/azure/ee621787.aspx) --><!-- keep by customization: begin --> Database)](http://msdn.microsoft.com//zh-cn/library/azure/ee621787.aspx) <!-- keep by customization: end -->